C. University Policies

 Harassment, as a form of discrimination, is defined as verbal or physical conduct that is directed at an individual or group because of race, color, sex, religion, national origin, age, disability, citizenship, veteran status, sexual orientation, gender identity or gender expression when such conduct is sufficiently severe, pervasive, or persistent so as to have the purpose or effect of interfering with an individual’s or group’s academic or work performance; or of creating a hostile academic or work environment.
 Constitutionally protected expression cannot be considered harassment under this policy.

-Any person who believes they have been subjected to discrimination or harassment is urged to immediately report the incident to the Office of Equal Opportunity Services.
+Any person who believes they have been subjected to discrimination or harassment is urged to immediately report the incident to the EOS.
 Faculty and staff are required to immediately report to EOS complaints of discrimination, harassment and sexual violence made to them by faculty, staff, students, or visitors.

 A person who believes that he or she has been subjected to discrimination or harassment, including sexual harassment in violation of this policy, may take action through an informal resolution process or a formal complaint process, or both.
 However, the informal resolution process cannot be used for complaints of sexual violence.
 The informal resolution and formal complaint resolution process described in this policy are not mutually exclusive and neither is required as a precondition for choosing the other; however, they cannot both be used at the same time.